iding-ir/react-color-picker/README.md

 - [Areas for improvement](#areas-for-improvement)
 - [Installation](#installation)
 - [Run](#run)

+## Update
+In recent development, the following changes are made:
+- Color Picker is converted to a re-usable package with its own internal state (Redux Context)
+- A magnifier is added to the color picker.
+- Some optional props are exposed to users (magnifier radius, grid size, width of color preview rim, etc.)
+- Some comments are added to the package to briefly explain the API.

 ## About
 A mock React app that allows user to change the background of their canvas using either a: